Vocation is a lifelong journey, not one which ends when we find a job we fancy.

 Women’s continuing ministerial education trust

-We administer the provision of grants via the women’s continuing ministerial education trust to female clergy, female accredited lay workers, and religious sisters in need of financial support for their continuing training.
+We administer the provision of grants via the women’s continuing ministerial education trust to female clergy, female accredited lay workers, and religious sisters in England and Scotland in need of financial support for their continuing training.
 Please note these grants are not available to readers.

 If you’re looking for support in your ministry we recommend you take a look at the guidance below to see if you are eligible.